Annual District Highlights

 Strengthening Support for Elderly Persons and Promoting Age-friendliness

-- The Tuen Mun District Co-ordinating Committee on Elderly Services continued to develop services for young-old and support for elderly carers.
-The Committee recruited and trained young-old volunteers, known as “Joyful Aunts” and “Happy Uncles”, encouraging them to participate in community services, such as visiting needy elderly persons and their carers in the community, and to promote the spirit of mutual assistance and positivity.
+- A working group under the Tuen Mun District Co-ordinating Committee on Elderly Services (DCCES) was established to promote healthy aging and to help the young-old develop their talents and contribute to society.
+The young-old were recruited and trained as volunteers, known as “Joyful Aunts” and “Happy Uncles”, to participate in community services, thereby strengthening mutual support in the neighborhood and fostering a spirit of positivity among seniors.

 Supporting Carers of Elderly Persons and Persons with Disabilities